 Final Thoughts on How to Read CBD Third Party Lab Reports

-When it all comes down to it, CBD third party lab reports are pretty straightforward and simple to read as long as you know the compounds that you should be looking for, and the ones you should likely expect to find in the raw material.
+When it all comes down to it, CBD oil lab results are pretty straightforward and simple to read as long as you know the compounds that you should be looking for, and the ones you should likely expect to find in the raw material.

 In addition to the CBD, for example, you may expect to find other cannabinoids like CBN, CNC, CBG and THCA on your list.
 Of course, you’ll want to make sure that the sample doesn’t contain any THC – especially if you have an impending drug test that you’re worried about passing.

-Also, you’ll want to use the CBD third party lab report to verify that the sample is free of any pesticides or herbicides, is within the acceptable limit of heavy metal and microbe content, and what carrier oil is used (typically olive, coconut, or MCT oil which is a natural derivative of coconut oil).
+Also, you’ll want to use the CBD lab results to verify that the sample is free of any pesticides or herbicides, is within the acceptable limit of heavy metal and microbe content, and what carrier oil is used (typically olive, coconut, or MCT oil which is a natural derivative of coconut oil).